 Once you have finished the interview, the recording of the call is available in the app once the call ends.
 The file can be uploaded and accessed from Dropbox, Google drive etc.

-I have used Audio Memos when recording conversations with experts in the past.
+I have used Audio Memos to record audio conversations with experts in the past.

 However what may not be known is it also offers the ability to record parts of conversations by clicking or tapping the microphone button on the formatting bar in a new note.

-It can be a useful app for short recordings for snippets of conversations.
+It can be a useful voice recording app for short recordings for snippets of conversations.

 You are limited by a recording length of up to 25MB per note unless you have the Plus or Premium app.

-Ecamm is an audio recorder that can record video conversations made from Skype calls.
+Ecamm is a voice recorder app that can record video conversations made from Skype calls.

 Although it is only compatible with iOS devices, it is a great app to consider if you need to edit conversations for podcasts or video.

-Cogi is an app designed to only capture cogent ideas from a conversation.
+Cogi is a voice recorder app designed to only capture cogent ideas from a conversation.